-This results from valuation adjustments to standardise prices of assets held in more than one geography, specifically in the case of Macau Vida.
+This results from valuation adjustments to standardise prices of assets held in more than one geography, the valuations of which in the individual accounts were obtained at different times (different time zones).

 Equities - unlisted

 This results from the valuation, for solvency purposes, of unlisted securities using the Adjusted Equity Method (AEM).